FreeDSx/LDAP/docs/Server/Configuration.md

 ------------------
 #### setUseStartTls

-A `ReplicaConfig` setter for whether to issue StartTLS on the provider connection before binding.
+A `ConsumerConfig` setter for whether to issue StartTLS on the provider connection before binding.
 LDAPS is configured on the primary `ClientOptions` instead.

 **Default**: `false`